Skip to main content

 • Experience of deployment of innovative technologies in other industries that could be deployed in nuclear;

-• Understanding of industry, academia and research facilities.
+• Understanding of industry, academia, and research facilities.

 Scope of the Role of Chair

-The role of Chair of NIRAB is independent of Government.
+The role of Chair of NIRAB is independent of Government and NIRO.
 In addition to chairing the main meetings of NIRAB the Chair may be called upon to represent the Board in discussions with other key stakeholder such as Ministers, Parliamentary select committees and attending meetings of the Nuclear Industry Council to discuss R&D issues.
-The successful candidate for the Chair of NIRAB must meet the following criteria:
+The Chair role is subject to agreement of contract including acceptable reimbursement of costs for expenses and their time.

 • Independence: The Chair should not have any affiliation, alliance or commercial relationship with an organisation that could be a beneficiary of the advice offered to Government.
 Any such relationship could be seen to undermine advice provided to Government;